 What are Real-Ear Measurements (REM)?

 Real-ear measurements provide a method for objectively assessing the accuracy of a hearing aid fitting.
 The reason for real-ear measurements is that individual ears are very different between patients, and occasionally one ear can even differ from the other ear on the same patient!
 Those differences have a major effect on the benefit a hearing instrument provides to the wearer.
 The only way to truly account for those individual ear differences is for your audiologist in Milford, MA, to take a physical measurement of how your hearing aid is amplifying sound in the specific ear canal.
 Real ear measurements make this possible, and that is why they are considered the “gold standard” method for achieving a proper hearing aid fit.

-At Hearing & Balance Centers of New England, we use the most advanced equipment on the market to measure Real-Ear Measurements (REM) on our patients who use hearing instruments.
+At Hearing & Brain Centers of New England, we use the most advanced equipment on the market to measure Real-Ear Measurements (REM) on our patients who use hearing instruments.